 - They continue to benefit from the Life Savings Insurance protection.

 At First Choice Credit Union we offer the following savings account types.

 Regular Share Accounts are available to all member types (Adult, Junior, Joint, Clubs & Societies, and Business’).
 No hidden transaction fees, covered by Life Savings Insurance provided by your CU at no cost to you the member.

 Deposit Accounts are available to all members.
-Current annual interest rate of 0.50%.

 The maximum amount you may hold in savings with First Choice Credit Union is as follows: